Harrison station (PATH): Station layout

 The Newark-bound platform entrance on the west side of Frank E. Rodgers Boulevard is under a roll-up steel gate.
 It leads to a small, modern fare control area with smart card turnstiles, installed here and at all other PATH stations in January 2005.
 Before then, passengers could take the short ride to Newark for free (trains discharge and pick up passengers at different fare-control areas in Newark Penn Station, so fare beating to New York was not possible).
 These six turnstiles lead past a Ticket Vending Machine and another machine for two trip PATH MetroCards to a covered staircase.
 This staircase goes down to an intermediate landing where another staircase turns right and goes down to the street.
-A new staircase facing the opposite direction from the original goes down to a small plaza with bike racks outside the parking garage.

-The former entrance to the New York-bound platform was inside a 1930s brick building.
+A new staircase facing the opposite direction from the original goes down to a small plaza with bike racks outside the parking garage.The former entrance to the New York-bound platform was inside a 1930s brick building.
 It had a circular awning that covers two blue doors.
-Above this awning was a window to allow natural light in followed by a concrete etching of the Pennsylvania Railroad logo, and was a reflection of the Hudson and Manhattan Railroad former joint operated with the Pennsylvania Railroad between Journal Square (then called Summit Avenue) and Newark.
+Above this awning was a window to allow natural light in followed by a concrete etching of the Pennsylvania Railroad logo and was a reflection of the Hudson and Manhattan Railroad former joint operated with the Pennsylvania Railroad between Journal Square (then called Summit Avenue) and Newark.
 Above this was a station's name and ornate clock, although the latter was removed at an unknown point.
 Inside the building were two more doors at a split.
-These two areas lead to separate banks of turnstiles that lead to an enclosed staircase up to platform level, where there was a small enclosed waiting area with benches before doors lead out to the back of the platform.
+These two areas lead to separate banks of turnstiles that lead to an enclosed staircase up to platform level, where there was a small, enclosed waiting area with benches before doors lead out to the back of the platform.
 As part of ongoing renovations at the station, the 1930's entrance was closed, demolished and will be replaced.

-The 2018-2019 entrances on the east side of Frank E. Rodgers Boulevard contain separate semicircular glass headhouses for each platform.
+The 2018–2019 entrances on the east side of Frank E. Rodgers Boulevard contain separate semicircular glass headhouses for each platform.
 The Newark-bound headhouse opened to passengers on October 30, 2018, and the New York-bound headhouse opened to passengers on June 15, 2019.
 The headhouses curve outward toward plazas on the street.
 Each headhouse's ceiling is around three stories above ground level, creating an airy and open effect.
-Directly inside each headhouse is an escalator, a set of double-wide stairs, and an ADA-accessible elevator leading to each respective platform level.
+Directly inside each headhouse is an escalator, a set of double-wide stairs, and an elevator leading to each respective platform level.
 The turnstiles are located at platform level, and there is no free transfer between directions.